Where has Trump suggested sending troops? In cities run by Democratic mayors

 The state of Oregon and the city of Portland sued the Trump administration and asked for a temporary restraining order to block the troop deployment.
 U.S. District Judge Karin J. Immergut granted the temporary restraining order, saying the protests — which she described as having fewer than 30 people and "largely sedate" — did not justify a military response.
 The Trump administration later appealed.

-On Thursday, a three-judge panel at the U.S. Court of Appeals for the Ninth Circuit held a hearing, but no ruling came from the bench.
+On Thursday, a three-judge panel at the U.S. Court of Appeals for the 9th Circuit held a hearing, but no ruling came from the bench.

 Tennessee